sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 ## 3. The Hunters: Pursuing Losing Shares

-Like Assasins, the main reason for their success was what they did when they found themselves in losing position.
+Like Assassins, the main reason for their success was what they did when they found themselves in losing position.
 Hunters have invariably contrarian style of investing.

 * Hunters are successful practitioners of 'Dollar Cost Averaging', planning beforehand to buy more shares if a price fell.
-	* In gambling, such behaviour is known as Martingle approach.
+	* In gambling, such behavior is known as Martingle approach.
 It is frowned upon and rightly so, it leads to ruin.
 	* But in <B> Well Chosen Investments </B> this is a strategy that wins over time, you acquire more and more assets at cheaper price.
 	* If a stock you are invested in has fallen materially in price, but nothing else has changed, the investment thesis is still in tact, your odds will have improved significantly and you should materially increase your stake in that position.